Get News & Updates Directly To Your Inbox

 Key risk factors for heart disease are:

-Beyond those, age is also a risk factor.
-The risk of heart disease increases with age.
-And heart disease is the leading cause of death for people ages 65 and older.
+Age is also a risk factor.
+Your risk for heart disease goes up as you age.
+In fact, heart disease is the leading cause of death in people 65 and older.

-Make Some Changes There are lifestyle choices and changes you can make to cut your risk.
-By controlling risk factors, you can protect your heart.
-Remember to follow your doctor's advice and take your medications as directed.
+There are lifestyle choices and changes you can make to lower your risk.
+When you control your risk factors, you help protect your heart.
+It’s easy to get started.
+Here are a few ideas.

-Eat healthy meals that contain vegetables, fruits, whole grains and low-fat dairy products.
+Eat healthy meals that include vegetables, fruits, whole grains and low-fat dairy products.
 Enjoy fish at least twice a week.
-Limit fatty meats, butter and cheese, which are high in saturated fat.
-Read food labels and limit packaged and processed foods to watch out for added sugar and salt.
+Limit fatty meats, butter and cheese that are high in saturated fat.
+Limit packaged and processed foods, and read food labels to watch out for added sugar and salt.

 Add exercise to your life.
 Take a brisk 10-minute walk three times a day, 5 days a week.

-And if you smoke, make a plan to quit now.
-It’s always a good idea to discuss lifestyle, exercise, and dietary changes with your health care provider.
-Get help at smokefree.gov.
+If you smoke, make a plan to quit now.
+Get help at smokefree.gov

-Be Aware Know the major warnings of a heart attack:
+Pay attention to any of the following warnings of a possible heart attack:

 If you think you are having a heart attack, call 911 right away.
-Taking quick action may help save lives.
+Quick action helps save lives.

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of Illinois.